-For example, let's say you change from billing per creation to charge upfront on September 14.
-Any paid posts you had published in September are invalid when you switch.
-Your existing patrons will be billed their subscription amount x 1 on October 1.
+For example, let's say you change from billing per creation to charge upfront on February 14.
+Any paid posts you published in September are invalid when you switch.
+Your existing patrons will be billed their subscription amount x 1 on March 1.
 In the future, existing patrons will have their subscription payments processed on the 1st of each month.

 It's a good idea to let patrons know about upcoming billing changes.
 They may be inclined to increase their membership level if they know that their terms will change.